 Dr. Glazer received training in hypnosis through the American Society of Clinical Hypnosis, the county’s most esteemed training institute in hypnotherapy.
 Under renown author Michael Kapko as well as other leaders in the field, Dr. Glazer learned how the clinical use hypnosis can rapidly facilitatie change, strengthen the ego, and reduce impediments to change.
 She combines her use of hypnosis with her extensive training in mindfulness and acceptance-based interventions, including acceptance and commitment therapy (ACT), self-compassion practices, and dialectical behavior therapy (DBT), which she received from her APA-accredited doctoral program.
 Dr. Glazer has also obtained training in therapies derived from other perspectives, including emotionally-focused and psychodynamic approaches that draw upon attachment theory.

-Dr. Glazer’s style of therapy emphasizes that relationships, with others and with oneself, impact one’s beliefs about the world, behaviors and struggles.
+Dr. Glazer is an expert in the field of hypnosis, with an emphasis on working with sleep, insomnia, confidence, motivation, eating disorders, ADHD, anxiety, infertility and trauma.
+Her style of therapy emphasizes that relationships, with others and with oneself, impact one’s beliefs about the world, behaviors and struggles.
 Given this, Dr. Glazer considers the therapeutic relationship to be impactful and significant in contributing to one’s process of therapeutic change, striving to create an atmosphere of mutuality, safety and empathic understanding.
 Her style of therapy blends mindfulness based approaches, attachment theory, relational psychoanalysis and self psychology, integrating hypnosis techniques within an interpersonal lens for a variety of struggles.
 Dr. Glazer continues to undergo extensive training in hypnosis and mindfulness, with a commitment to ongoing learning and attention to current research on effective therapeutic techniques.